TapNPass User Manual

-The contents are similar to the Nomad, with the same cables but the following differences:
+The contents are similar to the Nomad, with the same cables (but no USB cord) and the following differences:

 - Some screws are provided to allow the TapNPass to be fixed

-- Fix TapNPass does not have a battery compartment, nor batteries...
+- Fixed TapNPass does not have a battery compartment, nor batteries...

 - A male connector is provided to connect an external power supply (voltage in the range of [10V-30V]).
 It is next to the USB-A connector.
 The two-contact female connector (Molex 039530-0002) must be removed to insert the wires from the power source.

 We recommend connecting a power source of 5W (12V/400mA or 24V/200mA).
 Use 2.5mm² wires to provide a power source of 12V or 24V (up to 30V).
 Note that the polarity does not matter, since the voltage input is equipped with a bridge rectifier.

 The TapNPass itself is a low power device (typically 200 mW), but overall consumption depends on the connected devices.
 If you connect a USB device on the USB-A port, it could consume up to 2.5W (5V - 500mA).
 The following consumption was measured on a TapNPass Nomad with a 5V source:

 - RS-232: 35mA

 - USB: 110mA (with a FTDI or CP210x connected cable).